gavbarosee/react-kickstart/docs/extending/adding-a-new-styling-option.md

 #### 8) Completion/Docs/Editor Integration (Recommended)

-- File: `src/utils/ui/completion.js`
+- File: `src/utils/ui/project-summary.js`
-  - Extend `getStylingInfo(styling)` to include docs URL for your styling.
+  - Extend `getStylingInfo(styling)` to include docs URL for your styling (if such function exists).

 - File: `src/utils/ui/summary.js`
   - Add a short description for your styling in the lookup map.